-We have about 30 full-time team members at any given time– some here in Fresno California, a few in other states, and some abroad.
-Each one is loved, has their own strengths and weaknesses, and is very dear to us.
-We match them to your needs.
-We know it works since we have been profitable and building long-standing client relationships since 2008.
+Bixly has about 20 full-time team members at any given time– some here in California, a few in other states, and some abroad.
+Each one is loved, has their own strengths, and is very dear to us.
+We match our team to your needs not the other way around.

 At 19 years old, I (Adam) started to work seriously with the family business.
 My dad was a local video guy in Fresno, California.
 I liked the work, but I didn't love it.
 I said I would work with him, but I always wanted to help people, not just have a job.
 My dad, being an 'ideas guy', said, "Let's work on one of your ideas."
 In 2004 we began to sell the videos he had made for his church to other churches.
 He knew that if his church couldn't afford $3000 to make a short video, other churches around the world couldn't either.
 We came up with a dinky, little website to sell videos to churches all over the world.
 I built the website; he brought in the cash.
 During that time I learned how to program in PHP.
 I still have a place in my heart for it.
 A small place.
 It allowed me to control a computer!
 I was pretty good at it, and in 6 months time we had a place where any video producer could sell videos they had created for their church.